ai-systems/unification_reconstruction_explanations/README.md

-# Unification-based Reconstruction of Multi-hop Explanations for Science Questions
+# Unification-based Reconstruction of Multi-hop Explanations for Science Questions (EACL 2021)

 ## Abstract
 This paper presents a novel framework for reconstructing multi-hop explanations in science Question Answering (QA).
 While existing approaches for multi-hop reasoning build explanations considering each question in isolation, we propose a method to leverage explanatory patterns emerging in a corpus of scientific explanations.
 Specifically, the framework ranks a set of atomic facts by integrating lexical relevance with the notion of unification power, estimated analysing explanations for similar questions in the corpus.